aseprite/aseprite/INSTALL.md

 # Creating an Application Bundle with Icon on macOS

 On macOS, after you successfully built aseprite.
 Now you will have executable aseprite.

-If you are comfortable with clicking on such executable in which it will open a new terminal, and aseprite application itself, then you're fine, you have to need to do this.
+If you are comfortable with clicking on such executable in which it will open a new terminal, and aseprite application itself, then you're fine, you have no need to do this.

 But most likely for macOS users, it's much better to just click on application icon on the dock then aseprite shows up instantly.
 What we need to do is creating an application bundle wrapping around our aseprite executable file, and add application icon to it.

 Follow the following steps to create an application bundle
 * Open `Script Editor` by either searching via _Spotlight Search_ or directly open it at `/Applications/Utilities/Script\ Editor.app`.
-* Click on File->New to create a new script.
+* Click on _File->New_ to create a new script.
 * Enter the following code

    ```